-Avery spoke at TEDx Boulder, was the keynote speaker at the ASBI Annual Convention, the SEAOI Midwest Bridge Conference and the D80 Conference at Michigan Technical University, and has spoke at many other conferences and events including International Bridge Conference, ASCE’s International Conference, Engineering for Change (E4C)’s Webinar, the Engineers Without Borders -USA (EWB) International Conference among others.
+Avery spoke at TEDx Boulder, was a keynote speaker at the ASBI Annual Convention, USGBC’s Greenbuild Nation, SEAOI’s Midwest Bridge Conference and the D80 Conference at Michigan Technical University, and has spoke at many other conferences and events including International Bridge Conference, ASCE’s International Conference, Engineering for Change (E4C)’s Webinar, the Engineers Without Borders -USA (EWB) International Conference among others.
 She has written for Engineering News Record’s Future Tech Blog, and was an invited Guest Editorialist for ASCE’s Structure Magazine.

 Avery teaches Cable Supported Pedestrian Bridge Design at the University of Colorado in the Mortenson Center for Engineering in Developing Communities (MC-EDC).
 Avery received a BSc. in Civil Engineering and a BA in Studio Art from the University of Iowa, and later completed a graduate degree in Geotechnical Engineering at the University of Colorado Boulder.
 Her graduate research was conducted with National Academy of Engineering member Bernard Amadei, which considered appropriate geotechnical survey and design for rural low-tech applications.